2i2c-org/team-compass/services/community-enablement/index.md

 (community-enablement:index)=

-# Community Enablement Service
+# Community Enablement

-Community Enablement Service is a type of collaborative support that empowers community leaders and organizations to succeed with open, interactive computing infrastructure.
+Community Enablement is a type of collaborative support that empowers community leaders and organizations to succeed with open, interactive computing infrastructure.
 This is guidance, strategic partnership, and capacity-building beyond our standard [Technical Support Service](../managed-hubs/support/index.md).